HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CollectionView_Properties.md

 If data contains the sections then the _selectedIndex_ indicates the selected itemindex within the section.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set the selectedItemIndex property for a CollectionView widget as four. frmColl.myColl.selectedItemIndex= 4;
+//Sample code to set the selectedItemIndex property for a CollectionView widget as four. frmColl.myColl.selectedItemIndex= 4;

 //Reading the selectedItemIndex of a CollectionView widget.